Adoption Procedures

 If you are home at least half the day and are committed to regular, daily exercise and training of your dog, then a young dog could be right for you.
 However, if you are gone 8-10 hours a day, you should adopt an older dog – preferably at least 6yr of age – who will be content to lie around while you’re gone instead of re-landscaping your backyard or tearing up your furniture.
 Crates are a wonderful tool which we highly recommend but in our opinion a dog should not be regularly crated for over 6 hours at a time.

-If you still think a puppy might be right for you and certainly they are right for some people, we would recommend you work with a reputable breeder because Rescue rarely gets dogs under the age of 9 months.
+If you still think a puppy might be right for you and certainly they are right for some people, we would recommend you work with a reputable breeder because Rescue rarely gets puppies or even dogs under the age of 12 months.
 To begin your search for the right breeder and the right pup for you, you should first educate yourself about the various aspects of buying a puppy.
 A good place to start is the Golden Retriever Club of America’s website www.grca.org.
 Here you will learn about health issues and clearances, what AKC registration really means, questions you should ask the breeder and other very valuable information.
 To help you choose a local breeder who is reputable, you should go to the puppy section on the Evergreen Golden Retriever Club’s website at www.egrc.org.
-Be aware that the average cost of a Golden Retriever puppy from a reputable breeder in our area is $1000.
-This is money well spent, however, because this puppy will come from parents with the proper clearances, will have been correctly socialized and vetted by the breeder and a contract that protects all parties.
-Please do remember that a 10 month old Rescue dog is still very much a puppy and does have the advantage that he or she is old enough to begin basic obedience training soon after you bring them home.
+Be aware that the average cost of a Golden Retriever puppy from a reputable breeder in our area is over $1600.
+This is money well spent, however, because this puppy will come from parents with the proper clearances, will have been correctly socialized and vetted by the breeder and the breeder will have a contract that protects all parties.
+Please do remember that 1-2 yr. old Rescue dog is still very much a puppy and does have the advantage that he or she is old enough to begin basic obedience training soon after you bring them home.

-Although we see fewer adopters willing to consider only a female dog, it still occurs and although we respect every applicants decisions as to what will work best for their situation, we do want these decisions to be based on fact, not fiction.
-Invariably, when our volunteers discuss gender requests with our applicants, these requests are often based on old wives’s tales, not fact.
-You can read a short but very good article about this on the Delaware Valley Golden Retriever Rescue’s website by clicking here.
+Although we see fewer adopters willing to consider only a female or a male dog, it still occurs and although we respect every applicants decisions as to what will work best for their situation, we do want these decisions to be based on fact, not fiction.
+Invariably, when our volunteers discuss gender requests with our applicants, these requests are often based on old wives’ tales, not fact.
+You can read a short but very good article about this on the Delaware Valley Golden Retriever Rescue’s website: Myth-Versus-Reality-Gender-and-Age

-Our main criteria when it comes to an adoptive home is that the dog will be a respected and loved member of the family living and sleeping inside with his family.
+Beyond proper health care and training, one of our main criteria when it comes to an adoptive home is that the dog will be a respected and loved member of the family living and sleeping inside with his family.
 Dogs are pack animals and you are their pack so they need to sleep, eat and interact with their pack whenever possible.
 Although a fenced yard is ideal because it makes pottying and play time much easier, we will work with a suitable adopter who is not fenced to find the right dog for them.
 Being a sporting breed that generally loves to chase birds, squirrels, neighbors cats and a very social breed that loves to visit the neighbor, not every Golden will be successful in an unfenced situation so it will likely take longer to find a dog if you’re not fenced.
-Kennel runs are a good way to keep the dog safe when outside but will now allow the dog a means of running and exercising so this needs to be planned for.
+Kennel runs are a good way to keep the dog safe when outside but will not allow the dog a means of running and exercising so this needs to be planned for.

 If you or members of your family have allergies do not get a Golden Retriever as there are breeds that work better in this situation.
 Similarly, if you are a fastidious house keeper, you should probably consider a breed with short hair because the beautiful long Golden hair will find its way into every nook and cranny of your home.